BrentonBudler/GameDev-Portfolio/README.md

 # Game Development Portfolio
-A repo containing various Game Development project's I have worked on in the past and their accompanying documentation
+A repo containing various Game Development projects I have worked on in the past and their accompanying documentation